Zinggi/NoKey/README.md

 E.g. if you need a password on your PC, you only have to confirm this on your phone.
 No need to remember any passwords!

+## No active development!

+**NoKey is not actively developed anymore.
+I'm not adding any new features and won't be maintaining the apps on the different stores if Google ever decides to remove it for some reason.**

+**I'll keep the server running and the web app alive for users that are still using it.
+(Including me :smile:)**
+I have no idea how many users there are, the server doesn't store anything..

 ## Screenshots
 [![screenshot](https://i.imgur.com/2RVudMw.png)](https://imgur.com/a/sL2jkPu)
 (click the image for more)